TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 Buying some of them, threatening some of them, and replacing some by apprentice spell casters.
 She personally replaced the old guard captain

-Lord Morcant had regular meetings with Telnetar, and Qa'lir used this to stage the coup.
+King Morcant had regular meetings with Telnetar, and Qa'lir used this to stage the coup.
 Telnetar, attending this meeting bringing his guards along, citing a recent attempt against his life, and was allowed to keep the guards with him.

-When the Telnetar and the guards arrived for the meeting in the castle's parlour, they immediately fought Lord Morcant's guards, attempting to kill the Lord.
+When the Telnetar and the guards arrived for the meeting in the castle's parlour, they immediately fought King Morcant's guards, attempting to kill the Lord.
 Qa'lir and the replaced guards used dark magic during the fight.
-Telnetar, realising a flaw in the magic that was binding him to Qa'lir's magic, told Lord Morcant to flee during the fight.
-Lord Morcant, realising the threat, fled with his family.
+Telnetar, realising a flaw in the magic that was binding him to Qa'lir's magic, told King Morcant to flee during the fight.
+King Morcant, realising the threat, fled with his family.

 ### The Kidnapping of Telnetar's Family